sipcapture/hepfix.js/README.md

 nodejs hepfix.js
 ```

-#### Configure SBC
+#### Configure SBC Monitor
-ORACLE or ACME PACKET SBCs have a built in "capture agent" using a custom IPFIX template to export SIP messages and Statistics in realtime to [HOMER](http://sipcapture.org) and [HEPIC](http://hepic.tel).
 Enable the IPFIX comm-monitor using the following example and pointing at the HEPFIX IP and Port:
 ```
 comm-monitor
     state           enabled